kalliope-project/kalliope/docs/settings/settings.md

 TTS engines work all the same, we give them a text, they give back an audio file and we play the audio file.
 The generated audio file is placed in cache until it is played by the audio player.
 Before generating a new audio file, Kalliope will take a look to the cache to load it directly without having to call the
-TSS engine if the file has been generated before.
+TTS engine if the file has been generated before.

 You must set a path where the cache will be saved in the tag `cache_path`.
 This one is placed in /tmp by default.

 ```yml
 cache_path: "/tmp/kalliope_tts_cache"
 ```

->**Note:** The path must be a valid path, and the current user must has enough right to read and write in it.
+> **Note:** The path must be a valid path, and the current user must have enough rights to read and write in it.

->**Note:** The consumed disk space can dramatically increase in the cache path folder.
-It is recommended to set your neuron correctly to clean up automatically generated audio files that will not be played more than once.
+> **Note:** The consumed disk space can dramatically increase in the cache path folder.
+It is recommended to set your neuron correctly to clean up automatically
+> generated audio files that will not be played more than once.

 ### Settings example